Djokovic deals with pain, Federer faces deficit at US Open

 Indeed, Federer was one of the lucky ones who will stay on the usual play-one-day, get-a-day-off Grand Slam schedule.
 Only matches at Ashe or Louis Armstrong Stadium, the event’s two arenas with a retractable roof, were held.

-He also ceded the first set to 190th-ranked Sumit Nagal in an eventual four-set victory Monday.
+He also ceded the first set to 190th-ranked Sumit Nagal of an eventual four-set victory Monday.

 Against Dzumhur, who is ranked No. 99 now but has been as high as No. 23, Federer fell behind 4-0 after all of 15 minutes.
 He was sluggish and his shots were off-target, to the tune of 12 unforced errors within the match’s first 19 points.